-- (1) As part of its coordinated program of air quality control and preventing and abating air pollution, DEQ may: - (a) Require the owner or operator of a stationary source to determine the type, quantity, quality, and duration of the emissions from any air contamination source; - (b) Require full reporting in writing of all test procedures and signed by the person or persons responsible for conducting the tests; - (c) Require continuous monitoring of specified air contaminant emissions or parameters and periodic regular reporting of the results of such monitoring. - (2) DEQ may require an owner or operator of a source to provide emission testing facilities as follows: - (a) Sampling ports, safe sampling platforms, and access to sampling platforms adequate for test methods applicable to such source; and - (b) Utilities for sampling and testing equipment. - (3) Testing must be conducted in accordance with the DEQ Source Sampling Manual, the DEQ Continuous Monitoring Manual, or an applicable EPA Reference Method unless DEQ, if allowed under applicable federal requirements: - (a) Specifies or approves minor changes in methodology in specific cases; - (b) Approves the use of an equivalent or alternative method as defined in division 200; - (c) Waives the testing requirement because the owner or operator has satisfied DEQ that the affected facility is in compliance with applicable requirements; or - (d) Approves shorter sampling times and smaller sample volumes when necessitated by process variables or other factors.
+- (1) As part of its coordinated program of air quality control and preventing and abating air pollution, the Department may: - (a) Require the owner or operator of a stationary source to determine the type, quantity, quality, and duration of the emissions from any air contamination source; - (b) Require full reporting in writing of all test procedures and signed by the person or persons responsible for conducting the tests; - (c) Require continuous monitoring of specified air contaminant emissions or parameters and periodic regular reporting of the results of such monitoring. - (2) The Department may require an owner or operator of a source to provide emission testing facilities as follows: - (a) Sampling ports, safe sampling platforms, and access to sampling platforms adequate for test methods applicable to such source; and - (b) Utilities for sampling and testing equipment. - (3) Testing must be conducted in accordance with the Department's Source Sampling Manual (January 1992), the Department's Continuous Monitoring Manual (January 1992), or an applicable EPA Reference Method unless the Department, if allowed under applicable federal requirements: - (a) Specifies or approves minor changes in methodology in specific cases; - (b) Approves the use of an equivalent method or alternative method that will provide adequate results; - (c) Waives the testing requirement because the owner or operator has satisfied the Department that the affected facility is in compliance with applicable requirements; or - (d) Approves shorter sampling times and smaller sample volumes when necessitated by process variables or other factors.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.
+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]